mokhtarabadi/meuse/README.md

 index = "https://github.com/yourusername/crates-index.git"
 ```

-##### Option 2: Using Sparse Protocol (Not Currently Supported by Meuse)
+##### Option 2: Using Sparse Protocol

-> Note: Meuse does not currently fully implement the sparse protocol.
-This section is for reference only.
+The sparse protocol is faster and more efficient as it doesn't require a full Git clone.
+To use it, configure your

-The sparse protocol is faster and more efficient as it doesn't require a full Git clone:
+`~/.cargo/config.toml` as follows:

 ```toml
 [registries.meuse]